clip-vil/CLIP-ViL/CLIP-ViL-Direct/README.md

 # CLIP-ViL on Visual Question Answering and Image Captioning

-In our paper "[How Much Can CLIP Benefit Vision-and-Language Tasks?](https://openreview.net/forum?id=I0tnw1fYFEN)", we show the improvement of CLIP features over the traditional resnet features on the visual question answering and image caption tasks.
+In our paper "[How Much Can CLIP Benefit Vision-and-Language Tasks?](https://openreview.net/forum?id=I0tnw1fYFEN)", we show the improvement of CLIP features over the traditional resnet features on the visual question answering and image captioning tasks.

 We release the extracted features and reproducible code here.